 Replacing comparison with admiration and gratitude will help you feel joy.
 It will also let you also admire and appreciate your journey.

-Definitely a key on how to handle wedding stress.
+A key on how to handle wedding stress.

 6. Compassion & Communication